vinivan6/Rule-based-phishing-email-analysis-tool-with-multi-source-threat-intel-enrichment-and-Streamlit-UI/README.md

-# Phishing Email Analysis Agent
+# Rule-based Phishing Email Analysis Tool with Multi-Source Threat Intel Enrichment and Streamlit UI

 A Python and FastAPI-based cybersecurity application that analyzes suspicious emails and produces a structured phishing risk assessment using rule-based detection, threat-intelligence enrichment, semantic classification, and decision logic.